pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

     * e2e FC-breaking guide
         * It’s OK to add new optional keyword-only arguments as long as their default semantic preserve the operator’s current semantics
 * **SLA window**
-    * We are targeting at a certain period length of Service-level agreement: two PyTorch binary releases, or 180 days since the BC-breaking change is made, whichever is later.
+    * PyTorch SLA will ensure that models developed using a certain version and developed with non-deprecated APIs, will be runnable (with a slight performance regression allowed) for *up to one more release or 180 days* (from the version release date that introduced the BC-breaking change), whichever is later.

 Note that the proposal does not introduce an explicit version to _all_ PyTorch operators.
 Instead code changes are only required for updated operators with BC/FC breakage, that cannot be handled by automatic BC/FC methods.
 For other operators, the implicit version is v0.